Las Leñas in Mendoza Province

 Argentina

 Las Leñas is the high-altitude expert mountain of Argentina.
-The Marte chair accesses some of the best lift-served off-piste in the Americas — the kind of terrain that has drawn pro skiers for decades.
-The catch: weather.
-Marte closes often.
-When it opens, there's nothing like it.
-When it doesn't, intermediates can still find good groomers in the bowl below.
+The Marte chair accesses big-mountain terrain that has drawn pro skiers, photographers and freeride competitions for decades.
+The catch is wind, Marte closes often.
+When it opens, very few places in the world ski like this.
+When it doesn't, intermediates still find good groomers in the lower bowl.
+Trip-shape matters here more than at almost any other South American resort.

-• 1,200 m vertical, some of the highest in South America
+• 1,200 m vertical, among the largest in South America

 • Treeless high-alpine bowls and chutes